bosagora/docs-bosagora-io/docs/wallet/web/03-how-to.md

 **Transaction Overview**

 When a transaction is successfully created, it shows the details of the transaction.
-You must finally check the amount and address.
+To finalize, you must check the amount and address after making a transaction.

 **Send Transaction**

-When you click the button OK, the transaction is sent to the node.
+After clicking the button "OK", the transaction is sent to the node.
-If normally received by the node, you can check the pending transactions on the [Overview][3].
+If the transaction is successfully received by the node, you can check the pending transactions on the [Overview][3].
-Also, if the transaction has already been stored in the blockchain, you can check it in the [Transactions History][4].
+Also, if the transaction has already been stored in the blockchain, you can check it in your [Transactions History][4].

 <hr>

-## How to create validator?
+## How to Create a Validator?

-You can select the menu "Create Validator" to create the validator's account.
+Select "Create Validator" in the menu to create the validator's account.
-This screen consists of Freezing Amount, Validator Address, Fee, and Senders.
+This section consists of Freezing Amount, Validator Address, Fee, and Senders.

 ![Create Validator](./assets/create-validator-01.png)

 **Freezing Amount**

 To become a validator, you need to have more than 40,000 BOA of frozen funds.
 The freezing amount is 40,000 BOA when the staking unit is zero, and each time the staking unit increases by 1, it increases by 10,000 BOA.

 **Validator Address**

 The validator's secret key is newly created and used.
-At this time, the newly created validator's secret key is registered directly to the account.
+When this happens, the newly created validator's secret key is registered directly to the account.
 The user must record and keep the secret key of this new validator separately.
 Otherwise, the funds transferred to the new account will not be available.